firesim/firesim/docs/Advanced-Usage/Debugging-and-Profiling-on-FPGA/TracerV.rst

    # unwinding -> Flame Graph)
    output_format=0

-The human readable format looks like so:

-TODO
+See the "Interpreting the Trace Result" section below for a description of these formats.

 Setting a TracerV Trigger
 ---------------------------

-Tracing the entirety of a long-running job like a Linux-based workload can generate a pretty large image, and you may only care about the state within a certain timeframe.
+Tracing the entirety of a long-running job like a Linux-based workload can generate a large trace and you may only care about the state within a certain timeframe.
 Therefore, FireSim allows you to specify a trigger condition for starting and stopping trace data collection.
-FireSim currently provides three possible trigger
-conditions:

-* Simulation cycles: Specify a start cycle and end cycle, based on the simulation cycle count
-* Program Counter (PC) value: Specify a program counter value to start collection, and a program counter value in which to end collection.
-* Instruction value: Specify an instruction value upon which to start data collection, and an instruction value in which to end collection.
-This method is particularly valuable for setting the trigger from within the target software under evaluation, by using custom "NOP" instructions.
-As such, one may use the  TODO @alonamid

 By default, TracerV does not use a trigger, so data collection starts at cycle 0 and ends at the last cycle of the simulation.
 To change this, modify the following under the ``[tracing]`` section of your ``config_runtime.ini``.
-Use the ``selector`` field to choose the type of trigger, and there use the ``start`` and ``end`` fields to select the start and end values for the trigger.
+Use the ``selector`` field to choose the type of trigger (options are described below).
+The ``start`` and ``end`` fields are used to supply the start and end values for the trigger.

 .. code-block:: ini